 A second fundamental question concerns the possible implications of brain-inspired AI for those concepts that are traditionally assumed as the basis of morality, namely the conditions for agency in general and for moral agency in particular.
-Intentionality (i.e., wilful goal-oriented action) is usually assumed as a necessary and sufficient condition for agency (Davidson, 1963, 1971).
-Yet this traditional view of agency has been complemented and even criticized from different perspectives, highlighting, for instance, that the ability to reflect on and to care about the motivations of an action are peculiar to persons vs. non-persons (Frankfurt, 1971), and that agency comprises different dimensions (i.e., authenticity, privacy, responsibility, trust) that are distinguished and reciprocally linked at the same time (Schönau et al., 2021).
+Intentionality (i.e., wilful goal-oriented action) is usually assumed as a necessary and sufficient condition for agency (Davidson 1963, 1971).
+Yet this traditional view of agency has been complemented and sometimes criticized from different perspectives, highlighting, for instance, that the ability to reflect on and to care about the motivations of an action are peculiar to persons vs. non-persons (Frankfurt 1971), and that agency comprises different dimensions (i.e., authenticity, privacy, responsibility, trust) that are distinguished and reciprocally linked at the same time (Schönau et al. 2021).
 Attributing this plethora of concepts to AI is not uncontroversial, and brain-inspired AI might push us further in this direction, for instance if it replicates relevant functions of the human brain.

-With specific regards to moral agency, brain-inspired AI might raise issues concerning both the traditional criteria for qualifying as a moral agent, and the sense and/or selfconcept of being a moral agent.
+Regarding moral agency, brain-inspired AI might raise issues related to the traditional criteria for qualifying as a moral agent, and the sense and/or self-concept of being a moral agent.
 Moral agency is basically understood as the ability to discern right from wrong and to choose the relevant goals to pursue.
-Whilst the issue of whether this capacity is mainly cognitive or emotional continues to be debated, there is wide consensus on the crucial role played by the brain and particularly by some specific cerebral areas and related functionalities (Verplaetse, 2013).
+While the issue of whether this capacity is mainly cognitive or emotional continues to be debated, there is wide consensus on the crucial role played by the brain and particularly by some specific cerebral areas and related functional-ities (Verplaetse 2013).

 A number of ethically relevant foundational questions may arise from the prospect of brain-inspired AI: if what characterizes and qualifies our biological intelligence can be realistically replicated (i.e., simulated) artificially, would this imply that there is nothing unique (both metaphysically and morally) to our natural identity?
-The supposed uniqueness of humans has already been falsified by evolutionary biology, but braininspired AI poses a different threat, specifically to the supposedly unique identity of humans as moral agents.
-Specifically, if what characterizes us as moral agents (e.g., relevant cognitive and/or emotional abilities) can be artificially replicated through a brain-inspired AI, would that imply that AIs can be moral agents?
-Would our selfunderstanding as moral agents be impacted?
+Is this morally problematic?
+If yes, for what reasons?
+The supposed uniqueness of humans has already been falsified by evolutionary biology, but brain-inspired AI poses a different threat, specifically to the supposedly unique identity of humans as moral agents.
+Specifically, if the features that characterize us as moral agents (e.g., relevant cognitive and/or emotional abilities) can be artificially replicated through brain-inspired AI, does this suggest that AIs can be moral agents?
+Would our self-understanding as moral agents be impacted?
 And would a hypothetical artificial replication of our moral agency have consequences for the way we discriminate between good and bad?